cctrivelato/datacollection_template/README.md

-        method calls, and variables necessary to throw data info from code to API, and the other file is a php API (it simply means that this code translates variable' values to database format
-        and performs a query to insert or select data from/to database).
+        method calls, and variables necessary to throw data info from code to API, and the other file is a php API (it simply means that this code translates variable' values from cpp file to database format and performs a query to insert or select data from/to database).